henri5/maven-intellij-project-importer/README.md

 # maven-intellij-project-importer

-The plugin enables using Maven projects as IntelliJ plugin project.
+The plugin enables using Maven projects as IntelliJ plugin project (PLUGIN_MODULE).
+Raw implementation, based on quick test doesn't work on single-module maven project, the main plugin module has to be submodule otherwise it doesn't pull in maven deps any longer.

 ## Without the plugin:
 Plugin projects are normal Java projects, have type JAVA_MODULE in .iml.
 If one manually edits the type to be PLUGIN_MODULE, on next Maven refresh the change is reverted.